Zeno++: Robust Fully Asynchronous SGD: Introduction

-The key idea of our approach is to estimate the descent of the loss value after the candidate gradient is applied to the model parameters, based on the Byzantine-tolerant synchronous SGD algorithm, Zeno~\citep{Xie2018ZenoBS}.
+We propose Zeno++, a new algorithm that validates the gradients with low computation overhead on the server via lazy updates.
+Our key idea is to estimate the descent of the loss value after the candidate gradient is applied to the model parameters--for the latter we leverage the Byzantine-tolerant synchronous SGD algorithm called Zeno~\citep{Xie2018ZenoBS}.
 Intuitively, if the loss value decreases, the candidate gradient is likely to result in optimization progress.
-For computational efficiency, we also propose a lazy update.
+We also propose a mechanism of lazy updates to reduce the computation overhead.

 To the best of our knowledge, this paper is the first to theoretically \emph{and} empirically study Byzantine-tolerant fully asynchronous SGD with anonymous workers, and potentially an unbounded number of Byzantine workers.
-In summary, our contributions are: \setitemize[0]{leftmargin=*} \begin{itemize} \item We propose Zeno++, a new approach for Byzantine-tolerant fully asynchronous SGD with anonymous workers. \item We show that Zeno++ tolerates Byzantine workers without any limit on either the staleness or the number of Byzantine workers. \item We prove the convergence of Zeno++ for non-convex problems. \item Experimental results validate that 1) existing algorithms may fail in practical scenarios, and 2) Zeno++ gracefully handles such cases. \end{itemize}
+In summary, our contributions are: \setitemize[0]{leftmargin=*,topsep=0pt} \begin{itemize} \item We propose Zeno++, a new approach for Byzantine-tolerant fully asynchronous SGD with anonymous workers, and low overhead of the additional computation for the validation on the servers. \item We show that Zeno++ tolerates Byzantine workers without any limit on either the staleness or the number of Byzantine workers. \item We prove the convergence of Zeno++ for non-convex problems. \item Experimental results validate that 1) existing algorithms may fail in practical scenarios, and 2) Zeno++ gracefully handles such cases. \end{itemize}

-\section{Related work}
+\section{Related Work}

 Most of the existing Byzantine-tolerant SGD algorithms focus on synchronous training. \citet{Chen2017DistributedSM,Su2016FaultTolerantMO,su2016defending,yin2018byzantine,xie2018phocas} use robust statistics~\citep{huber2011robust} including the geometric median, coordinate-wise median, and trimmed mean as Byzantine-tolerant aggregation rules. \citet{blanchard2017machine,mhamdi2018hidden} propose Krum and its variants, which select the candidates with minimal local sum of Euclidean distances. \citet{alistarh2018byzantine} utilize historical information to identify harmful gradients. \citet{Chen2018DRACOBD} use coding theory and majority voting to recover correct gradients.
 Most of these synchronous algorithms assume that most of the workers are non-Byzantine.
 However, in practice, there are no guarantees that the number of Byzantine workers can be controlled. \citet{Xie2018ZenoBS,Cao2018RobustDG} propose synchronous SGD algorithms for an unbounded number of Byzantine workers.